How to Be as Efficient as a Machine While Learning Math Online?

 There might be a topic you are generally interested in more than the others like Einstein’s Relativity Theory or the Games Theory used to solve puzzles of human emotion with calculations alone (and it works) or, perhaps, you want to get good for counting odds or cards while hitting the jackpot in a casino.
 Whatever the case – you have to start with the basics to get the whole picture.
 There’s an adequate flow for absolute beginners.
 Feel free to hop on at any stage.

 Here it goes:

 - Pre-algebra.
 This is where the fun starts with decimal and fractions.
-You will have to study ratios and proportions, solve square roots and get acquainted to statistics.
-This is by the way, the level most people who are not relying on math in their work should feel pretty fine with.
+You will have to study ratios and proportions, solve square roots, and get acquainted with statistics.
+This is, by the way, the level most people who are not relying on math in their work should feel pretty fine with.

 - Algebra II.
 This course simply adds more depth to all concepts you’ve learned before and is really cool to toy around with.
 Although this level of knowledge is used by professors as well as hardcore, bearded, cat-owning geeks.
 You probably don’t need to bother.